How Busy Small Business Owners Can Plan for Retirement

 Regular Investments Can Grow Over Time

-What if you’re a solo worker working for yourself or through side gigs on your own?
-You can still set up and save through a SEP IRA, as well as an individual 401(k) or traditional and Roth IRAs.
+What if you're a solo business owner working for yourself or through side gigs?
+You should know that retirement planning for small business owners still applies to you because you can set up and save through a SEP IRA, as well as through an individual 401(k) or with traditional and Roth IRAs.

-The next question to address is how should you choose the products you invest in for retirement?
-Asset allocation funds invest in other mutual funds rather than individual stocks and bonds.
+The next question to ask yourself when thinking about how to set up a retirement plan for your small business is how you should choose the products you invest in for retirement.
+Asset allocation funds invest in other mutual funds rather than in individual stocks and bonds.
 They offer professional money management in one convenient package and may help you balance risk by using multiple underlying funds to provide diversification.

 When you open your retirement plan, it's a good idea to set up automatic payments to your accounts.
 Investing regularly on a schedule can let you buy more shares when prices are lower and fewer shares when prices are high.
 Just as important, it can help avoid knee-jerk reactions to market volatility.

-If you’ll be able to sell your business one day, you may rightly view your business as a retirement asset.
+If you can sell your business one day, you may rightly view your business as a retirement asset.
 Selling the business could help fund your life in retirement or create a nest egg you can pass down to loved ones.

-Even if you plan to keep working forever, it’s still important to save for retirement.
+Even if you plan to keep working forever, it's still important to know how to set up a retirement plan for a small business and to save for retirement.
 Health or other considerations could force you to stop working.
-And as the COVID pandemic has shown, events outside your control can upend the trajectory of a whole industry.
+And as we recently saw with the COVID-19 pandemic, events outside your control can upend the trajectory of a whole industry.

 Why is all this planning necessary?
-Consider what would happen if you’re approached by a possible buyer for your business.
+Consider what would happen if you're approached by a possible buyer for your small business.
 How would you react?
 And what would be the right price for you to be willing to sell?
-Creating an exit plan in advance can help you shape a thoughtful response to all the possibilities.
+Creating an exit plan in advance can help you respond thoughtfully to all possibilities.

-That said, planning your retirement or an exit strategy from your business can be complicated, and the right plan for you will depend on your individual situation and wishes.
-You don’t have to go it alone; you may want to work with a financial partner.
-That decision is significant and finding the right one is even more important.
+That said, retirement planning for small business owners or coming up with an exit strategy can be complicated.
+And the right plan for you will depend on your individual situation and wishes.
+You don't have to go it alone; you may want to work with a financial professional.
+That decision is important, and finding the right professional is even more significant.

 IRS Circular 230 Disclosure: American Century Companies, Inc. and its affiliates do not provide tax advice.
 Accordingly, any discussion of U.S. tax matters contained herein (including any attachments) is not intended or written to be used, and cannot be used, in connection with the promotion, marketing or recommendation by anyone unaffiliated with American Century Companies, Inc. of any of the matters addressed herein or for the purpose of avoiding U.S. tax-related penalties.